 The placement of the link on the site.
 Where the link appears is almost as important as what site it appears on.
 Links in comments sections or other “user-generated content” are mostly valueless.
 Links in footers, headers, and sidebars tend to be low in value because they get put on every page on a site.
-Links in the editorial content of a blog post are much more valuable and sought-after.
+Links in the editorial content of a blog post are much more valuable and sought-after when you build backlinks.

 The context of the link.
 Similar to the content relevance, the context can be important too.
 Critically, a link from a local newspaper will be more valuable for a local business than a larger or non-local business.

 All of this helps you understand what we mean when we say: